-The employers covered by the bill are any domestic or foreign legal or commercial entities that over the previous 12 months employed or exercised control over the wages, hours, or working conditions of at least (1) 100 employees at a single warehouse distribution center in the state or (2) 1,000 employees, in total, at multiple warehouse distribution centers in the state.
+The employers covered by the bill's provision on warehouse quotas are any domestic or foreign legal or commercial entities that over the previous 12 months employed or exercised control over the wages, hours, or working conditions of at least (1) 100 employees at a single warehouse distribution center in the state or (2) 1,000 employees, in total, at multiple warehouse distribution centers in the state.
 The employer's exercise of control over the employees may be direct or indirect, or through an agent or another entity, including through the services of a third-party employer, temporary services or staffing agency, independent contractor, or any similar entity.

-Under the bill, a warehouse distribution center is an establishment as defined by the following North American Industry Classification System (NAICS) codes, however the establishment is designated: (1) 493110 for general warehousing and storage; (2) 423 for Merchant Wholesalers, Durable Goods; (3) 424 for Merchant Wholesalers, Nondurable Goods; (4) 454110 for Electronic Shopping and Mail-Order Houses (it appears that this code was removed in the 2022 revision to the NAICS); or (5) 492110 for Couriers and Express Delivery Services.
+Under the bill, a warehouse distribution center is an establishment as defined by the following North American Industry Classification System (NAICS) code, however the establishment is designated: (1) 493110 for General Warehousing and Storage; (2) 423 for Merchant Wholesalers, Durable Goods; (3) 424 for Merchant Wholesalers, Nondurable Goods; (4) 454110 for Electronic Shopping and Mail-Order Houses (it appears that this code was removed in the 2022 revision to the NAICS); or (5) 492110 for Couriers and Express Delivery Services.

-"Employees" under the bill are anyone employed at a warehouse distribution center, except drivers or couriers traveling to or from a warehouse distribution center.
+"Employees" under these provisions are anyone employed at a warehouse distribution center, except drivers or couriers traveling to or from a warehouse distribution center.